MerveKucukzoroglu/reading-recorder/README.md

 * **Email step:** Once the user is at this stage, they will be at email stage.
 In this step user is asked to enter a valid email.
 Email is validated by `regex` described and credited in the credits section below.
+    **ATTENTION**
+    User must enter their own email address as at the end of Reading-Tracker, the email user has given will be sent an email with their data entered to Reading-Tracker.

     ![enter-mail](documentation/enter_mail.png)